x-square/data_analytics/24-01-advanced-data-analytics.md

 ## TikTok scenario

 Welcome to your new role at TikTok!
-We’re thrilled to have you on the data team!
+We're thrilled to have you on the data team!

 At TikTok, our mission is to inspire creativity and bring joy.
 Our employees lead with curiosity and move at the speed of culture.
 Combined with our company's flat structure, you'll be given dynamic opportunities to make a real impact on a rapidly expanding company and grow your career.